 When it comes to calibration of a truck scale, that needs to be handled by the professionals and done on a regular basis.
 But there are some things that the end user can do throughout the year to keep your scale in excellent working condition.

 While scale calibration requires the use of calibrated test weights and therefore the services of a scale service company, there are things that you can do yourself to keep your scale profitable.
 Perhaps the most simple and most often overlooked is cleaning the scale.
 When we say clean, we mean cleaning not only the scale platform but also beneath the scale.
 Dirt, sand, snow or debris can accumulate beneath the scale weighbridge structure and, if not removed on a regular basis, can eventually cause weight errors and even contribute to corrosion.
 The best thing to do is to not let it get to that state.
 Clean beneath your scale at regular intervals removing all foreign material.
 This is a good time to check for the start of any corrosion and, if any is found, apply paint or some anti-corrosive compound to keep it in check.
 Pressure washers are often used to clean beneath a scale but, if you choose to use one, make certain not to direct the spray on load cells and load cell junction boxes.
-While normally that would not be a problem, it’s probably best not to tempt fate if you don’t have to.
+While normally that would not be a problem, its probably best not to tempt fate if you don’t have to.
 While you’re at it, make certain that the drain(s) in the foundation are clear and free flowing so that a sudden downpour doesn’t flood your foundation.
 How often should you clean your scale?
 That depends on your application and where the scale is installed.
 Once a year in some applications is plenty while once a day in others may not be enough.
 Once you’ve cleaned it a few times, you will get a feel for how often it needs attention.
 Whatever you do, don’t put it off.

 So in conclusion, as a truck scale owner if you can focus on maintaining your truck scale calibration, keeping your scale clean and in good working condition and watching out for any operational errors that may exist, you will hopefully be on pace to have an outstanding year in your business.